 - Schedules of RTB Public Presentations

 RTB participated in a working group of San Diego community activists in drafting a statewide initiative to retain local control of housing policy.
 We anticipate the initiative will be ready for signature gathering within a a few months after it clears the Secretary of State's review process.

 Background of sb50 & sb330

 The Chain of proposed Legislation to enact the "Housing Crisis Act of 2019"

 The links will take you to active petitions to sign electronically.

 - sb50-removal of building Height Limits in TPAs outside of Coastal Commission & Proposition D protection.
-Sb50 has almost unanimously passed two critical senate committees.

 *Nancy Skinner’s SB 330, would roll back many city and county home-building regulations for a decade.
 Skinner’s office told the Los Angeles Times this week that the bill would apply to San Diego’s coastal height limit, a sacred cow that has defined development in beach communities for decades."
 Los Angeles Times: Bay Area Leads Charge On Fixing Housing Crisis